 46. Los Angeles, USA

 Love it or hate it (personally I’m a lover), Los Angeles is still one of the cities in the world you absolutely must visit once in your lifetime.
 You’ll soon discover Hollyweird isn’t quite what it is cracked up to be, but fear not, nearby West Hollywood is a great place to base yourself for explorations.
-Don’t miss a visit to Downtown LA, Santa Monica and Venice Beach for an overall insight in to Californian culture.
+Don’t miss a visit to Downtown LA, Santa Monica and Venice Beach for an overall insight into the Californian culture.

 47. Hong Kong